ng-Classic/ng-classic/aio/content/tutorial/first-app/index.md

 1.  **Read Cascading Style Sheet (CSS) content and understand how selectors are used.**
         This tutorial does not require any CSS coding, but if these terms are not familiar, review CSS and selectors before you start this tutorial.
 1.  **Used command-line instructions to perform tasks on your computer.**
-        Angular uses the Angular CLI to perform many tasks.
+        Angular Classicuses the Angular ClassicCLI to perform many tasks.
 This tutorial provides the commands to use and assumes that you know how to open the command line tool or terminal interface in which to use them.
 If you aren't sure how to use a command line tool or terminal interface, review that before starting this tutorial.

 ### Your equipment

-These lessons can be completed by using a local installation of the Angular tools or by using StackBlitz in a web browser.
-Local Angular development can be completed on Windows, MacOS or Linux based systems.
+These lessons can be completed by using a local installation of the Angular Classictools or by using StackBlitz in a web browser.
+Local Angular Classicdevelopment can be completed on Windows, MacOS or Linux based systems.

 Working on your own computer has the advantage of being able to save your work locally for future reference.
 Working in StackBlitz allows you to work through the lessons without loading any software on your own computer.

-## Conceptual preview of your first Angular app
+## Conceptual preview of your first Angular Classicapp

-The lessons in this tutorial create a simple Angular app that lists houses for rent and show the details of individual houses.
+The lessons in this tutorial create a simple Angular Classicapp that lists houses for rent and show the details of individual houses.
-This app uses features that are common to many Angular apps.
+This app uses features that are common to many Angular Classicapps.
 <section class="lightbox">
   <img alt="Output of heroes dashboard" src="generated/images/guide/faa/homes-app-landing-page.png">
 </section>